Paludicella articulata

-Paludicella articulata is a species of freshwater moss animal in the genus Paludicella.
+Paludicella articulata is a species of freshwater moss animal in the family Paludicellidae.
+It is found in Europe, Asia, and North and South America.

 Description

 Colonies can grow to a maximum diameter of 10 cm.
 They have chitin shine that is similar to the beetles shield.
 The color is brown.
 Their life cycle is usually a few months.
 They breed in spring, at which time the temperature is above 10 C, and die in October, when the temperature drops to about 9 C.

 Habitat

 The species live in a colony, which always grow on a place where they are sheltered from silt.
-It lives in lakes up to 1397 m above sea level.
+In Norway, it lives in lakes up to 1397 m above sea level.